Pinu, Papua New Guinea: The journey of the Kabadi tribes

+There is another story of a man,‘Abau Kama’ who was enemies with the Kabadi’s, a descendent of Geita Hari, and the line of Ova Geita.
+His maternal line of Navu Kave, Hedu Navu, Rohi Hedu, Abau Rohi.
+Abau Kama led men to fight the Kabadis at the mouth of the Toutu river.
+Both sides fought with losses of up to 100 men on both sides.

+Abau returned home to Vauria, on the Hill in Nara, after the battle.
+Even then, the Kabadi’s return and fighting continued between the two sides until Abau’s village was decimated by an epidemic that scattered his people along Manumanu to the Koitabu and Motuan villages new Port Moresby.
+Abau Kama or Abau Rohi, came to Hohodae and lived with Ganaga Abau, who was the headman of Dubara iduhu.

-There is literature confirming this; Dr. W. Mersh Strong has written books depicting events and lives of the Roro- and Mekeo-speaking people, which have much resemblance to the Kabadi people.
+There is a lot more commonality amongst the western central people.
+Dr. W. Mersh Strong observed in this writtings depicting events and lives of the Roro- and Mekeo-speaking people, which have much resemblance to the Kabadi people.
 The writings further confirm these group of people came through Mt.
 Yule or Kovio.
 There were waves of migration of different groups of people including the Roros, the Mekeos, the Nara, the Kabadis and finally the Touras who have progressed further east towards present-day city of Port Moresby.
 This can also be proven through language, lifestyle and traditions of these different groups of people.
 For example, traditional headdresses, grass skirts, paintings are quite similar except each group differs in slight variation in face paint colors or grass skirt colors.
 Moreover, languages spoken demonstrate similar traits of sounds vowels and accent between the groups and can be easily understood.
 This basically demonstrate a coordinated movement of the same group; but at different points in time between one or perhaps two centuries.
 Evidence of these events are held in oral history and songs composed and passed on from generation to generations and are tightly guarded by the custodians.

 The Kabadis settled and lived in small but robust settlements strategically positioned to protect each other from invaders.
 The Kabadis had endured a warfare had enmity with the Koitabus and Motuans.
-They also battled a Erema tribe during the post-migration period.
+They also battled an Erema tribe during the post-migration period.
 Missionary James Chalmers reported that the Kabadi were friendly with the Doura but "at bitter enmity" with the Koitabu, giving the following story as the reason: the Kabadi had attacked Lealea, a village in Caution Bay, in revenge for murder, killing several Koitabuans; in response, the Lealeans and Koitabuans attacked the village of Matapaila, killing most of the inhabitants.
 However, survivors of that attack managed to rally fighters quickly from nearby villages, who in turn attacked and killed the Leleans and Koitabuans who had been celebrating their victory at Matapaila.